 - Developed a 5-year Strategic Action Plan aimed at local community action.

-- Targeted a neighbourhood project in the Edmonds/12th Avenue Neighbourhood to help families learn about and access neighbourhood resources and supports.
+- Targeted a neighbourhood project in the Edmonds/12th Avenue and Windsor neighbourhoods to help families learn about and access neighbourhood resources and supports.
 Developed a Neighbourhood ECD Asset Map to distribute to families through community organizations, service providers, building managers, and faith organizations.

 - Published community brochures and parenting articles in several newspapers in a variety of languages, including English, Korean, Chinese and Farsi.